A foundation for deductive mathematics: The universal well-founded pairing

-\begin{theorem} Some of the terms are defined below \begin{description}\item[Existence] There is a pairing \(\;\in\colon \WW\times \WW\to \yn\) so that the adjoint of the opposite gives a bijection \(\in^{opadj}\colon \WW\to \bP[\WW]\), such that \begin{enumerate} \item the restriction \(\NN\to \bP[\NN]\) is the canonical order-preserving isomorphism; and \item if \(x\notin N\) then \(\rank[\in^{opadj}[x]]=\rank[x]-1\). \end{enumerate}
+\begin{theorem} Some of the terms are defined below \begin{description}\item[Existence] There is a pairing \(\;\epsilon\colon \WW\times \WW\to \yn\) so that the adjoint of the opposite gives a bijection \(\epsilon^{opadj}\colon \WW\to \bP[\WW]\), such that \begin{enumerate} \item the restriction \(\NN\to \bP[\NN]\) is the canonical order-preserving isomorphism; and \item if \(x\notin N\) then \(\rank[\epsilon^{opadj}[x]]=\rank[x]-1\). \end{enumerate}

-\item[Universality] Suppose \((A,\epsilon)\) is an almost well-founded pairing, and the adjoint of the opposite \(\epsilon^{opadj}\colon A\to \PP[A]\) is injective.
-Then there is a unique injective function \(\omega\colon A\to\WW\) with \(\in\)-transitive image, giving a morphism of pairings from \(\epsilon\) to the restriction of \(\in\) to \(\im[\omega]\). \item[Set theory] \((Q^{\infty}\WW,\in)\) satisfies the ZFC-1 axioms, where ``-1'' indicates removing the first-order logic restrictions in the Separation and Replacement axioms. \end{description} \end{theorem} Clarifications: the adjoint of the opposite is the function \(a\mapsto \in[\#,a]\). \(\NN\) is the natural numbers.
-The opposite adjoint of `\(\in\)' takes elements of rank 1 to the cofinal functions on \(\NN\).
+\item[Universality] Suppose \((A,\alpha)\) is an almost well-founded pairing, and the adjoint of the opposite \(\alpha^{opadj}\colon A\to \PP[A]\) is injective.
+Then there is a unique injective function \(\omega\colon A\to\WW\) with \(\epsilon\)-transitive image, giving a morphism of pairings from \(\alpha\) to the restriction of \(\epsilon\) to \(\im[\omega]\). \item[Set theory] \((\WW,\epsilon)\) satisfies the ZFC-1 axioms, where ``-1'' indicates removing the first-order logic restrictions in the Separation and Replacement axioms. \end{description} \end{theorem} Clarifications: \(\NN\) is the natural numbers.
+The adjoint of the opposite is the function \(a\mapsto \epsilon[\#,a]\).
+The opposite adjoint of `\(\epsilon\)' takes elements of rank 1 to the cofinal functions on \(\NN\).
 Technically, all functions on \(\NN\) have rank 0, but the bounded ones are accounted for by Existence (1).
 In Existence (2), recall that ranks of elements cannot be limits, so \(\rank[x]-1\) is defined.